Complete Stranger Donates House To Firefighter Who Lost House In Fire

 Miller decided to give it to the Lyons family until they can get back on their feet.

 “I told JJ that we can't bring his house back.
-We can't bring his dog or his cat back but could help him know this way and it means a lot for us to do that,” said Miller.
+We can't bring his dog or his cat back but could help him this way and it means a lot for us to do that,” said Miller.

 Along with the house, comes Angel the cat.
 He had been living in the house and now hopes to bring joy to the new family.